paulscherrerinstitute/pyscan/README.md

 ```
 As you can see from the output, the scan was running in a separate thread, and it did stop with an exception when
-the main thread interrupted the scan.
-The scanning thread was also calling the **update\_graph** function after
+the main thread interrupted it.

+The scanning thread was calling the **update\_graph** function after each step.
+This function just wrote the position
-each step.
-The function just wrote the position and the current scanned data (always 1) to the console.
+and the current scanned data (always 1) to the console, but it could be modified to update a graph while the scan
+is still running, for example.

+In addition to the abort command, you can also call:
+- scan_object.pause_scan() (pause the scan)
+- scan_object.resume_scan() (resume the scan, when paused)

 <a id="c_other_interfaces"></a>
 # Other interfaces